chrisdaaz/samvera-staticweb/README.md

 *Customize the website*

-All of the site's configurations are contained in the `_config.yml` file with your text editor.
-Open up the `_config.yml` file and start adding in your own information (feel free to ignore any fields you don't plan on using).
+All of the site's configurations are contained in the `_config.yml`.
+Open up the `_config.yml` file with your text editor and start adding in your own information (feel free to ignore any fields you don't plan on using).

 1. Edit the following fiels in the `_config.yml` file:
     - title